-Suspension, cancelation, extension, withdrawal or scope reduction
+7.8 The suspension, cancellation, extension, withdrawal or scope reduction of accreditation shall be

-- 7.8 The suspension, cancelation, extension, withdrawal or scope reduction of accreditation shall be administered by the GSTC Endorsed Accreditation Body, according to its rules. - 7.9 In the event of non-compliance with the obligations assumed by the applicant or GSTC-Accredited CB and depending on the severity in terms of compromising the system in terms of quality and credibility of accreditation-related activities, sanctions can be established by the GSTC Endorsed Accreditation Body. - 7.10 A CB can request an extension or reduction of its accreditation scope.
-In this case, the CB shall make a formal request to the GSTC and the GSTC Endorsed Accreditation Body.
+- administered by the GSTC, according to GSTC Accreditation Procedures v.1.0. - 7.9 In the event of non-compliance with the obligations assumed by the applicant or the GSTC-Accredited CB and depending on the severity in terms of compromising the system in terms of quality and credibility of accreditation-related activities, sanctions can be established by the GSTC. - 7.10 A CB can request an extension or reduction of its accreditation scope.
+In this case, the CB shall make a formal request to the GSTC.
 The request shall indicate the reasons for the extension or reduction requested.
 The request shall be processed as an accreditation application.
-The assessment of the CB may be simplified and processed in conjunction with the surveillance activities of the accreditation process:

-- 7.10.1 A GSTC-Accredited CB shall apply for an extension of its scope to provide auditing and certification services to a GSTC-Recognized Standard owned by a certification scheme. - 7.11 A CB can voluntarily request the withdrawal of its accreditation.
+The assessment of the CB may be simplified and processed in conjunction with the surveillance activities of the accreditation process: - 7.10.1 The GSTC-Accredited CB shall apply for an extension of its scope to provide auditing and certification services to the GSTC-Recognized Standard owned by a certification scheme. - 7.11 A CB can voluntarily request the withdrawal of its accreditation.